MirageNet/Mirage/doc/Articles/Guides/GameObjects/NetworkBehaviour.md

 -   Has a name that begins with `Rpc`
 -   Has the `ClientRpc` attribute

+See [Client RPC](../RemoteCalls/ClientRpc.md) and related sections for more information.

+## Network Callbacks

+Callbacks can be used to make sure code is executed at the right time.

+The network callbacks are found inside <xref:NetworkIdentity> so they can also be used outside of an NetworkBehaviour.

-See [Communications](../Communications/index.md) and related sections for more information.
+See [NetworkBehaviour CallBacks](../CallBacks/NetworkBehaviour.md) and related sections for more information.